Here, I’ll share how I handled my first and subsequent paid personal training sessions.

-- If they are new to the gym, take them on a quick guided tour, explaining where everything is, the toilets and change rooms, for example.
-You can also show them where exactly the training sessions will take place for each session.
+- If they are new to the gym, take them on a quick guided tour, explaining where everything is, the toilets and changing rooms, for example.
+You can also show them where exactly the training sessions will take place each session.

-- Each gym has its own rules so take them through the ones that you feel are the most critical to adhere to.
+- Each gym has its rules, so take them through the ones you feel are the most critical to adhere to.

 - If they have never been in a gym before, tell them the importance of gym etiquette and what they should and should not be doing while working out, for example, muted cell phones, talking quietly, and any others you feel necessary.

-That’s why it’s necessary to keep things as simple as you can.
+That’s why keeping things as simple as possible is necessary.

 There’s no need to quote phrases from your certification textbook or to weigh them down with technical terms.

-Just explain to them in as simple a manner as possible which will be far less intimidating than sprouting words that you think might impress them.
+Just explain to them as simply as possible, which will be far less intimidating than sprouting words that you think might impress them.

-There is no need to worry, they already see you as the expert, that’s why they are using your services in the first place.
+There is no need to worry; they already see you as the expert, and that’s why they are using your services in the first place.

 100% focus at all times

-Ok, so this might seem obvious but sadly, lots of personal trainers get to the point where they just go through the motions.
+Ok, this might seem obvious, but sadly, many personal trainers get to the point where they go through the motions.

 If it’s a new client or even a well-established one that knows what they are doing, it’s imperative that at all times, you still give them 100% of your focus.

-So that means not walking around the gym while they train, staying away from your cell phone and not standing talking to other trainers who don’t have clients.
+So that means not walking around the gym while they train, staying away from their cell phone, and not standing talking to other trainers who don’t have clients.

-You should only be dealing with your current client at all times, helping them with their workout.
+It would help if you only dealt with your current client at all times, helping them with their workout.

-Also, by focusing just on them means you are listening at all times.
+Also, focusing just on them means you are listening at all times.

-They might have a few questions to fire off and if you aren’t paying attention, may well be too shy to ask you something.
+They might have a few questions, and if you aren’t paying attention, they may be too shy to ask you something.

-Your first decision when it comes to taking a client through an assessment is how you are going to record the details and measurements that you take.
+Your first decision regarding taking a client through an assessment is how you will record the details and measurements you take.

-These are vital to helping you draw up an exercise program for each of your clients, so you can’t just jot them down on a scrap piece of paper.
+These are vital to helping you draw up an exercise program for each client, so you can’t just jot them down on scrap paper.

-Most new personal trainers would probably make use of a client binder system to track the records of each individual.
+Most new personal trainers would probably use a client binder system to track the records of each individual.